-The titles and descriptions shown in Google search results are the flagships for your website in search results.
+The titles and descriptions shown in Google are the flagships for your website in the search results.
 In this tutorial, you will learn how to avoid the most common mistakes in snippet optimisation.

 In addition to the position of your own ranking, the title and description of the result in the Google search results are the greatest lever to reaching more visitors via Google.

 The more compelling the result appears to the searcher, the higher the probability that the user will click on your entry – and ignore the results of the 9 other competitors in the organic SERPs.

 In addition to the basics of SERP snippets and the possibilities of influencing the snippet, you will learn which errors most often occur when optimising the meta description and the title, and how you can avoid them.